 Our Expectations for Graduate Study describe the expectations for graduate students, faculty, departments, and the Graduate School to foster and maintain a dynamic and productive academic environment.

 The Little Hokie Hangout Cooperative Play Group is a flexible, subsidized child care program primarily for graduate student families, but children of faculty and staff are also welcome.

 A support group for graduate students who are also parents meets monthly to share information and resources.
-Contact Marin Riegger, email@example.com if you would like to be added to the mailing list.
+Email Marin Riegger if you would like to be added to the mailing list.

-Little Hokie hand Me Down is a program for graduate students and staff members with kids.
-We will be accepting donations at the VT Women’s Center, 206 Washington Street, from 10/12 until 11/6.
-Further details on donating will be posted soon.
+Little Hokie Hand Me Down is a program for graduate students and staff members with kids.
 The event, sponsored by the Graduate School, Graduate Student Assembly, and Women’s Center at Virginia Tech, offers university students and staff members with children the opportunity to “shop” for a wide range of infant and children’s clothes, accessories, and other items they may need, free of charge.
-Members of the university and Blacksburg communities make the event possible, donating gently used or new items for families.

 Founded in 1994, the Women’s Center’s mission is to promote a Virginia Tech community that is safe, equitable, and supportive for women and that celebrates the experiences, achievements and diversity.
 As a unit of the Office of the Executive Vice President and Provost, we serve Virginia Tech students, faculty and staff.
 The center serves as a resource for the university and surrounding community on gender-related and women’s issues; sponsors educational programs and events that raise awareness of women’s issues; and serves as an on-campus focal point for services for survivors, their friends and families.